-The screens above show the full default range of readings for the AM-200/AP-2000-D combination.
+The screens above show the full default range of readings for the AM-200/AP-7000 combination.
 If you are using a different Meter/Probe combination, you may have fewer screens to choose from and the readings may appear in a different order to facilitate logical screen layouts.
-If an asterisk (\) character is flashing just below the battery symbol, this indicates that Auto Data Logging is switched on.
+If an asterisk () character is flashing just below the battery symbol, this indicates that Auto Data Logging is switched on.
 See Automatic Data Logging in section 8.

-The table below explains the readings and indicates which to expect with each Meter/Probe combination.
+The table below explains the readings.